csmunuku/file_hashes/README.md

 # Find Duplicate files in a directory using Hashing

-In a given directory, find all the files which have same content, though different filename, and print a dictionary with matching filename lists.
+In a given directory, find all the files which have same content, though different filename, and print a json/dictionary with matching filename lists.

 The output would look something like below:
 ```